Tom Papa: Early life

 Papa was born in Passaic, New Jersey, to Elaine and Thomas Papa, an Italian-American, and grew up in Park Ridge, New Jersey, and later Woodcliff Lake, New Jersey, where he graduated from Pascack Hills High School in 1986.
 He is a graduate of Rider College.
 He has two daughters, Charlotte Papa and Angelina Papa; and two sisters, one of whom works at the non-profit organization, City Green.
 Papa played football and ran track while younger.

 Career

 Stand-up comedy

 He began in New York City in 1993 playing open mics and hosting at the Stand Up New York comedy club.
 He toured with Jerry Seinfeld after meeting him at the Comedy Cellar in New York.
 In 2005 he released his debut comedy album Calm, Cool, & Collected.
 His successful one-man show Only Human opened at the Montreal Just for Laughs Comedy Festival.

-He has recorded five stand-up specials.
+He has recorded seven stand-up specials.
 Live in New York City and Freaked Out were directed by Rob Zombie.
 His fourth special, Human Mule, aired December 2016.
 All of his specials stream on Hulu, Amazon and Netflix.
 Papa has appeared multiple times on The Tonight Show with Jay Leno, Late Show with David Letterman, and The Joe Rogan Experience.